canvasxyz/okra-js/README.md

 // ]
 ```

 `Tree.prototype.delta` is the lowest-level form of syncing.
-It is an async generator that yields `delta: Delta` objects with `key`, `source`, and `target` properties. `delta.key` is always a Uint8Array. `delta.source === null && delta.target !== null` represents an entry that the target has but the source is missing, `delta.source !== null && delta.target === null` represents an entry that the source has but the target is missing, and `delta.source !== null && delta.target !== null` represents an entry for which the source and target have different values. `delta.source` and `delta.target` are never both `null`.
+It is an async generator that yields `delta: Delta` objects with `key`, `source`, and `target` properties. `delta.key` is always a `Uint8Array`. `delta.source === null && delta.target !== null` represents an entry that the target has but the source is missing, `delta.source !== null && delta.target === null` represents an entry that the source has but the target is missing, and `delta.source !== null && delta.target !== null` represents an entry for which the source and target have different values. `delta.source` and `delta.target` are never both `null`.

 > ⚠️ Syncing **will fail if the source is concurrently modified**.
-This is because abstract-level does not support proper snapshots and transactions.
+This is because abstract-level does not support proper snapshots with transactions.

 This means that your implementation of sync transport will need some concept of "sessions" so that okra-js sources can queue pending calls to `.set` and `.delete` when a session is active, and resume handling them when the session ends.
 This could be done with an async queue like[ `p-queue`](https://github.com/sindresorhus/p-queue) or using locks from e.g. the [Web Locks API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Locks_API).
 In the future, okra-js may enforce locking itself, but for now it is left to the user.

-However, due to the specific behavior of the sync algorithm, the **target tree _can_ be modified while syncing**.
+However, thanks to the specific behavior of the sync algorithm, the **target tree _can_ be modified while syncing**.
 You can safely `await tree.set(...)` and `await tree.delete(...)` inside a `for await (const delta of tree.delta(source)) { ... }` loop.

-The Zig implementation and its NodeJS bindings `@canvas-js/okra-node` support snapshots and thus can process a read-write transaction with abitrarily many concurrent read-only transactions.
+The Zig implementation and its NodeJS bindings support snapshots and thus can process a read-write transaction with abitrarily many concurrent read-only transactions.

 ### `pull`, `copy`, and `merge` patterns

 Calling `tree.delta(source)` does not automatically modify `tree` - it only iterates over the differences.
 Taking action in response to each delta is up to you!
-There are several different ways that you might want to use the deltas, three of which are implemented as exmples and convenience methods.
+There are several different ways that you might want to use the deltas, three of which are implemented as exmples.

 #### `Tree.prototype.pull`